ArtemKimUSC/CTFM/README.md

 The results will be stored in `out/ctfmsnp/$TRAIT/$SNP_pips.txt` and `out/ctfmsnp/$TRAIT/$SNP_CS.txt` - PIP values for each overlapping annotation and the inferred credible sets.

-# Running CT-FM with custom annotations
+# Running CT-FM and CT-FM-SNP with custom annotations

 In development.